ijbd/assetra/docs/reference.rst

 *EnergySystem*.
 Calling *run()* dispatches every unit in the system across every trial and populates the net hourly capacity matrix: a two dimensional matrix of net system capacity for each Monte Carlo iteration and each hour of the study period.

-*ResourceAdequacyMetrics* turn the net capacity matrix produced by the *ProbabilisticSimulation* into reportvale values for your simualtion horizon.
+*ResourceAdequacyMetrics* turn the net capacity matrix produced by the *ProbabilisticSimulation* into report values for your simulation horizon.
 A *ResourceAdequacyMetric* is instantiated with a simulation object and evaluated with *evaluate()*. *ResourceAdequacyMetric* itself is an abstract base class; in practice users work with one of its concrete implementations:

 .. list-table::